VNagesh-Bio/CAFA5/README.md

 ### Project Title

-Vaishnavi Nagesh
+Functional Prediction of Proteins - CAFA5 Challenge

 #### Executive summary
 This capstone project investigates Machine Learning techniques to enhance the accuracy of functional prrediction of proteins.
 Proteins are responsible for many activities in our tissues, organs, and bodies and they also play a central role in the structure and function of cells.
 Proteins are large molecules composed of 20 types of building-blocks known as amino acids.
 This amino-acid sequence determines the 3D structure and conformational dynamics of the protein, and that, in turn, determines its biological function.
 Due to ongoing genome sequencing projects, we are inundated with large amounts of genomic sequence data from thousands of species, which informs us of the amino-acid sequence data of proteins for which these genes code.
 The accurate assignment of biological function to the protein is key to understanding life at the molecular level.
 The Gene Ontology (GO) is a concept hierarchy that describes the biological function of genes and gene products at different levels of abstraction (Ashburner et al., 2000).
 It is a good model to describe the multi-faceted nature of protein function.

-I have used Neural networks, multi output logistic regression to assess the function of the proteins.
+I have used Neural networks(base line as provided in CAFA challenge), multi output logistic regression to assess the function of the proteins.

 #### Rationale